British & Irish Lions: Format

-Other matches

 Lions non-tour and home matches

 The Lions have played a number of other matches against international opposition.
-With the exception of the matches against Argentina in 2005 and Japan in 2021, which were preparation matches for Lions tours, these matches have been one-offs to mark special occasions.
+With the exception of the matches against Argentina in 2005 and 2025, and Japan in 2021, which were preparation matches for Lions tours, these matches have been one-offs to mark special occasions.

 The Lions played an unofficial international match in 1955 at Cardiff Arms Park against a Welsh XV to mark the 75th anniversary of the Welsh Rugby Union.
 The Lions won 20–17 but did not include all the big names of the 1955 tour, such as Tony O'Reilly, Jeff Butterfield, Phil Davies, Dickie Jeeps, Bryn Meredith and Jim Greenwood.

 In 1977, the Lions played their first official home game, against the Barbarians as a charity fund-raiser held as part of the Queen's silver jubilee celebrations.
-The Baa-Baas line-up featured JPR Williams, Gerald Davies, Gareth Edwards, Jean-Pierre Rives and Jean-Claude Skrela.
+The Barbarians line-up featured J. P. R. Williams, Gerald Davies, Gareth Edwards, Jean-Pierre Rives and Jean-Claude Skrela.
 The Lions included 13 of the team who played in the fourth test against New Zealand three weeks before and won 23–14.

-In 1986, a match was organised against The Rest as a warm-up to the 1986 South Africa tour, and as a celebration to mark the International Rugby Board's centenary.
-The Lions lost 15–7 and the planned tour was subsequently cancelled.
+In 1986, the Lions' planned tour to South Africa was cancelled for political resons, because of Apartheid in South Africa.
+A match was organised against The Rest as a celebration to mark the International Rugby Board's centenary.
+The Lions lost 15–7.

 In 1989, the Lions played against France in Paris.
 The game formed part of the celebrations of the bi-centennial of the French Revolution.
 The Lions, captained by Rob Andrew, won 29–27.

 In 1990, a Four Home Unions team played against the Rest of Europe in a match to raise money for the rebuilding of Romania following the overthrow of Nicolae Ceaușescu in December 1989.
 The team used the Lions' logo, while the Rest of Europe played under the symbol of the Romanian Rugby Federation.